-RIS 1 was announced by the government in December 2014.
-It outlined a multi-year investment plan including over 100 major schemes funded by £15.2 billion of public money.
-RIS 2 needs to be developed over the coming years so that work on delivering long-term improvements to our roads can continue seamlessly beyond 2020.
-There are a number of steps that need to be completed leading up to 2020, which can be summarised in 3 phases:
+RIS3 needs to be developed over the coming years so that work on delivering long-term improvements to our roads, as well as their ongoing operation, maintenance and renewal, can continue seamlessly beyond 2025.
+There are a number of steps that need to be completed leading up to 2025, which can be summarised in 3 phases:

 To develop a RIS 2 that meets our aims and ensure our investment decisions are the right ones, a robust research phase will need to be completed.
 The main sources of information for this research will be the 6 strategic studies and the programme of refreshed route strategies covering the entire network.